getalp/Flaubert/README.md

 ```

 #### Data download and preprocessing
-In the following, replace `$DATA_DIR`, `$corpus_name` respetively with the path to the local directory to save the downloaded data and the name of the corpus that you want to download among the options specified in the scripts.
+In the following, replace `$DATA_DIR`, `$corpus_name` respectively with the path to the local directory to save the downloaded data and the name of the corpus that you want to download among the options specified in the scripts.

 To download and preprocess the data, excecute the following commands:
 ```bash